T

 neighborhood

-A bustling area south of Pike Place Market featuring piers, shops, restaurants, and attractions like the Seattle Aquarium and the Great Wheel.
-Enjoy views of Puget Sound and the Olympic Mountains.
+A bustling area along Elliott Bay featuring piers, seafood restaurants, the Seattle Aquarium, and scenic views of Puget Sound and the Olympic Mountains.

 4. Evening